Here's How Your Trade Coupa Software Incorporated (COUP) Aggressively Right Now

 COUP’s Market Performance

-COUP stocks went up by 11.89% for the week, with a monthly drop of -13.63% and a quarterly performance of -38.20%, while its annual performance rate touched -66.74%.
-The volatility ratio for the week stands at 8.04% while the volatility levels for the past 30 days are set at 9.88% for Coupa Software Incorporated.
-The simple moving average for the period of the last 20 days is 5.89% for COUP stocks with a simple moving average of -52.94% for the last 200 days.
+COUP stocks went down by -0.62% for the week, with a monthly drop of -14.27% and a quarterly performance of -33.73%, while its annual performance rate touched -69.53%.
+The volatility ratio for the week stands at 8.02% while the volatility levels for the past 30 days are set at 9.39% for Coupa Software Incorporated.
+The simple moving average for the period of the last 20 days is 4.17% for COUP stocks with a simple moving average of -54.31% for the last 200 days.

 Analysts’ Opinion of COUP